dlee533/just-the-docs/docs/task1.md

 ---
 layout: default
-title: Setting Up A Git Repository and Connecting to Github
+title: Creating a Git Repository And Connecting To Github
 nav_order: 2
 ---